kendall-beaver/misinformation-study/analysis/logs/log_kendallbeaver.md

 We got to meet with the donor today.
 Diana couldn't make it.
 The donor wants a pamphlet.

+Assigned to mentor & send introduction email 2/17/25 Meet Diana & Kainan to discuss expectations 2/20/25 Meet with donor of project 2/21/25
+Determine variables to study 2/24/25
+Conduct research on previous GenAI models 3/3/25

 ---

 ### Date: